Tom-OLeary/DinoGraphic/README.md

 * Collect JSON data asynchronously, storing it in an array for later use.

+### Install and Run

 * To preview the project online, commit the project to your github account.
 Access the index page at. https://github.com/path/to/project/index.html Copy that URL into https://htmlpreview.github.io/

 * Alternatively:
 ```
 git clone https://github.com/Tom-OLeary/DinoGraphic
 npm install && npm start
-(Must be run on a live web browser/localhost server in order to fetch JSON data correctly
+(Must be run on a live web browser/localhost server in order to fetch JSON data correctly)
 ```

 ### Project Features